 If these three dimensions invariably structure the discourses collected in all the metropolises and the neighborhoods we studied, their recurrence, variation, articulation and systematicity vary from one case to another.
 In our talk, we will explain how and argue that these dimensions are essential to analyze the (apparent) idiosyncrasies of each of the three metropolises we studied.

-The event will be live on Zoom, a link will be available soon.
+The event will be live on Zoom with this link.